 (2) The weighted average exercise price does not take into account the shares issuable upon vesting of outstanding RSUs and DSUs, which have no exercise price.

-(3) Includes 4,051 thousand shares available for future issuance under the ESPP.
+(3) Includes 4,051 thousand shares available for future issuance under the 2020 Stock Plan.
+Also includes 298 thousand shares available for future issuance under the ESPP.
 Subject to the number of shares remaining in the share reserve, the maximum number of shares purchasable by any participant on any one purchase date for any purchase period, including the current purchase period may not exceed 2,000 shares.